ONLINE HELP

 Overview

-1. Default synchronization management.
+1. Default synchronization.

 Default synchronization